 Driving with wet brakes is dangerous.
 Increased stopping distance or the vehicle pulling to one side when braking could result in a serious accident.
 Light braking will indicate whether the brakes have been affected.

-Mazda 6 Owners Manual: Specifications
+Mazda 6 Owners Manual: Valve clearance adjustment

-Mazda 6 Owners Manual: Windshield installation
+Mazda 6 Owners Manual: Rear map light removal/installation